 Yoshimi Endo Greer, M.D., Ph.D.

-Dr. Yoshimi E. Greer has extensive experience in cell biology, molecular biology, biochemistry and oncology.
-Her recent research focuses are 1) TRAIL-induced cell death, and 2) mitochondria in cancer.
-She is exploring potential clinical applications utilizing those mechanisms in cancer treatment.
-One of her studies has recently contributed to launch clinical trials in breast and endometrial cancers at NCI.
-She is always seeking exciting collaborations across the NIH campus to promote science discovery in cancer field.
+Yoshimi E. Greer, MD., Ph.D. is an experienced scientist in cell biology, molecular biology, biochemistry and oncology.
+Her current research interests are 1) TRAIL-induced cell death, and 2) targeting mitochondria in cancer.
+She is exploring clinical applications utilizing those approaches in cancer therapeutics, particularly breast cancers.

 MEDI3039, a novel highly potent tumor necrosis factor (TNF)-related apoptosis-inducing ligand (TRAIL) receptor 2 agonist, causes regression of orthotopic tumors and inhibits outgrowth of metastatic triple-negative breast cancer..Breast Cancer Research.
 21(1): 27, 2019. [ Journal Article ]